mdxtoc/qtpi/docs/embedded_processes.md

  ### Parallel nested anonymous processes

  At the moment we don't have collections of qbits.
 Suppose that we did.
-Suppose that Q is such a collection.
+Suppose that Q were such a collection.
 How about the following

           (new rc)
         . |* (i,q) (q-/-(b) . rc!(i,b) ._0) Q

 The `|*` symbol is an explicit statement of parallelisation.
 This would create a number of parallel processes, each given one of the qbits in Q, each sending the result of measuring that qbit down channel `rc` together with the index-position of that qbit in Q. This arises in the quantum election example, where Q would be a collection entangled in a W state.
 The process obeys the restrictions: no use of free qbits; no process invocations.